×

 • Irish is spoken as a national language in: Ireland.

 You will also get to know the continents where English and Irish speaking countries lie.
-Based on the number of people that speak these languages, the position of English language is 3 and position of Irish language is not available.
+Based on the number of people that speak these languages, the position of English language is 3 and position of Irish language is 25.
 Find all the information about these languages on English and Irish.

 English and Irish Language History